 Affectionately known as the ‘Golden Chapel’, the National Theatre in Prague is a wonderful example of how a nation can pull together to support the arts – when the original building burned down in 1881, the entire nation contributed to rebuilding it to its current Neo-Renaissance glory.
 The theatre showcases a wonderful variety of ballets, plays and operas (both Czech and international) and visitors can peruse the structure and its many marvels as part of organised tours over weekends.

 Originally known as the Municipal Theatre when it was erected in 1893, the Juliusz Słowaki Theatre was named in honour of a prolific Polish poet and playwright in 1909 and continues to play a pivotal role in the cultural landscape of Kraków.
-The theatre, which is well-known for its beautiful facade (designed by Jan Zawiejski) and interior frescoes by Viennese artist Anton Tuch, is considered to be a beacon of European theatre architecture and seen as the birthplace of modern Polish theatre direction, acting and design.
+The theatre is well-known for its beautiful facade (designed by Jan Zawiejski) and interior frescoes by Viennese artist Anton Tuch.
+Is considered to be a beacon of European theatre architecture and seen as the birthplace of modern Polish theatre direction, acting and design.

 It is here that the first plays based on Polish Romantic literature (including Forefather’s Eve and Un-Divine Comedy) were staged at the turn of the 19th century; today the Juliusz Słowacki Theatre features cutting-edge, contemporary pieces, as well as classic Polish and European plays.
 The venue is also home to the Kraków Poetry Salon and open-air Scena przy Pompie (Stage by the Pump), which is open during summertime.